 For more than 10 years, Mr. Braun has been a prominent standards influencer and spokesperson for the telecommunications industry.
 He has served as treasurer of the Alliance for Telecommunications Industry Solutions (ATIS), and was a member of its executive board.
 He was also a former board member of BigBand Networks.
 He serves on the Board of Directors of Tarana Wireless, Inc. and is chairman of its advisory board.
 In addition, he is a member of the board of directors of CLAdirect, a solution technology provider, and serves on the advisory board of Pillar Capital Advisors.
 He has been recognized as one of America’s “Top 100 Voices of the IP Communications Industry” by Internet Telephony magazine.

-Chris has spent more than 30 years in the telecommunications, IT, and technology industries.
+Chris Burke has spent more than 30 years in the telecommunications, IT, and technology industries.
 His career spans across Europe and North America.
-After graduating, Chris spent the first 15 years of his career with Bell Northern Research and Nortel.
+After graduating, Mr. Burke spent the first 15 years of his career with Bell Northern Research and Nortel.
 From 2004-2009, he was the Managing Director for Research in Motion (RIM) in Europe, Middle East and Africa (EMEA).
-Before his time at RIM, Chris was the Chief Technology Officer (CTO) at Vodafone, responsible for Vodafone UK’s technology and product architecture, design, procurement, development, support, and operations.
-From 1997 to 2000, Chris was CTO at Energis Communications, forming part of the executive team that led Energis through IPO and into the FTSE 40.
+Before his time at RIM, he was the Chief Technology Officer (CTO) at Vodafone, responsible for Vodafone UK’s technology and product architecture, design, procurement, development, support, and operations.
+From 1997 to 2000, Mr. Burke was CTO at Energis Communications, forming part of the executive team that led Energis through IPO and into the FTSE 40.

-Since leaving Vodafone in 2004 Chris has spent most of his time developing his own Investment Fund and Advisory Business achieving substantial successes across a number of ventures.
-Presently Chris sits on the Public Company Board of Dialog Semiconductor (Frankfurt Exchange) and is Chairman at MusicQubed.
-Chris also sits on the Boards of a number of Venture and Private Equity backed companies.
+Since leaving Vodafone in 2004, Mr. Burke has spent most of his time developing his own Investment Fund and Advisory Business achieving substantial successes across a number of ventures.
+Presently he sits on the Public Company Board of Dialog Semiconductor (Frankfurt Exchange) and is Chairman at MusicQubed.
+He also sits on the Boards of a number of Venture and Private Equity backed companies.